-There are six existing trees on the site, all of which are proposed for removal.
-There are 11 trees on neighbouring properties of which one is proposed for removal with the permission of the property owner There are six City street trees for which protection during construction is required.
-Ten new trees are proposed.
+There is one existing tree on the site, which is proposed to be retained.
+There are 32 trees on neighbouring properties of which all are proposed to be retained and protected during construction.
+There are four City street trees for which protection during construction is required.
+Nine new trees are proposed.
 A detailed tree assessment and retention report will be required as part of the development permit application.
 Staff will review these materials and provide conditions to retain and protect trees, wherever possible.
 This process allows for a coordinated assessment of tree retention and replacement with the proposed form of development.
 See Appendix B for landscape and tree conditions.